BostonGlobe/globe-graphic-template/README.md

 ## Instructions
 ### Setup project
-In Terminal, navigate to where you want to put your new project folder. ([Command line tutorial](https://github.com/BostonGlobe/news-apps-docs/tree/master/bash-basics))
+In Terminal, navigate to your project directory ([command line tutorial](https://github.com/BostonGlobe/news-apps-docs/tree/master/bash-basics)).
+Then run:

-Enter the following commands (replacing "project-name" with the name of your project):

-    mkdir project-name
-    cd project-name
     curl -Lk https://goo.gl/lp2jrm > Makefile; make;

 You are now ready to do work.
 Open `preview.html` in a browser to see your graphic.